LOUDO56/PyMacroRecord/README.md

 # Special Thanks

 - Fooinys, who playtested my program!
-- Lenoch, for code enhancement!
+- @Lenochxd, for code enhancement!
+- @takiem for the Italian translation.
+- @DennyClarkson for the Chinese-Simplified translation.